bitdust-io/devel/README.md

         sudo apt-get install git python-dev python-setuptools python-pip python-virtualenv python-twisted python-django python-crypto python-pyasn1 python-psutil libffi-dev libssl-dev

-Optionally, you can also install [miniupnpc](http://miniupnp.tuxfamily.org/) tool if you want BitDust automatically deal with UPnPc configuration of your network router so it can also accept incomming connections from other nodes.:
+Optionally, you can also install [miniupnpc](http://miniupnp.tuxfamily.org/) tool if you want BitDust automatically deal with UPnPc configuration of your network router so it can also accept incoming connections from other nodes.:

         sudo apt-get install miniupnpc